 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-As in any great art town, chance encounters are woven into the fabric of Boulder.
+As in any great art town, chance encounters are woven into the fabric of Boulder, which was recently lauded as having the eighth most vibrant arts community in the country.
 Around every corner is something creative to spark your imagination.
 Here are a dozen ways you'll find art as you go about experiencing Boulder.

 Boulder’s pedestrian Pearl Street Mall has been called a “living stage.”
 Catch live street performances by bluegrass bands, piano players, jugglers, contortionists and the famous Zip Code Man.
 And just outside the Boulder Arts & Crafts Gallery’s door, you might catch an artist working on a project right in front of you.